Newcastle University Students Union (NUSU) Student Advice Centre

 The service is not limited to Housing, offering advice on a range of issues including Finance, Academic, and Consumer amongst others.

-You can also access information via our Houisng Advice Guide.
+You can also access information via the Houisng Advice Guide.

-Students can book a 40-45 minute appointment by calling, emailing or just popping in.
-During term time the service also offers quick 15 minute drop in sessions, at varying times through the week.
+Students can book an appointment online.
 Please check availability of drop in sessions daily on the SAC website as these are subject to change.

 Moving away from home for the first time to start university can be a daunting experience and thankfully most students are eased into this new style of living by spending a year in halls – providing you with a buffer between life at home and this new lease of independence in a thriving and exciting city.
 Then second year comes along and in most cases it’s time to find a new place to live.